microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - [Create a build artifact](#create-a-build-artifact )
  - [Deploy the build artifact to a target Dynamics 365 CE environment](#deploy-the-build-artifact-to-a-target-dynamics-365-ce-environment)
 #### Create a new build pipeline
-First and foremost we will need a new build pipeline to start from so let's head
+First and foremost we will need a new build pipeline to start from so let's head over to our Azure DevOps project repository to get this started.

+1. Navigate to your Azure DevOps project repository.
+For example, *https://dev.azure.com/{username}/D365-CE-DevOps-Tutorial*
+2. Click Pipelines, then click Builds.
+3.
 #### Define name, trigger, and pool type
 Our second step will be to setup the basics of our YAML script by defining how we can identify and trigger our build as well as what OS and tool set to use to complete our build.
 ```YAML